sothawo/kovasbak/readme.md

 ## the docker directory

-this directory contain the scripts that are necessary to run all components in docker
+this directory contain the scripts that are necessary to run all components in docker, the files are for docker running in swarm mode.
+To get it going:

+    cd docker
+    cd kafkabase
+    docker build -t kovasbak-kafkabase .
+    cd ../zookeeper
+    docker build -t kovasbak-zookeeper .
+    cd ../kafkabroker
+    docker build -t kovasbak-kafkabroker .
+    cd ..
+    docker stack deploy --compose-file=docker-compose.yml kovasbak